salvir1/COVID-19-outbreak-data-analysis/README.md

 ### Time is critical: Old news is not good news

 The vast majority of positive cases (i.e. the numerator in all COVID monitoring metrics) comes from diagnostic tests of people who are symptomatic.
 Does reliance on confirmatory diagnostic tests add delay?
 People who become infected with COVID are thought to be shedding virus on average 2-3 days before they're symptomatic, if they're ever symptomatic ([Harvard](https://www.health.harvard.edu/diseases-and-conditions/if-youve-been-exposed-to-the-coronavirus)).
-Once symptomatic, they then need to decide to get tested, get tested (probably depends on the severity of the infection--it could range from 1 day to never), and await for the test results find their way to the tracking system (which can be from 1 to several days).
-Simply adding up these numbers suggests that a positive test result could take 6 or more days from active, detectable infection to when it enters a tracking database.
+Once symptomatic, they then need to decide to get tested, get tested (probably depends on the severity of the infection--it could range from 1 day to never), and await for the test results to find their way to the tracking system (which can be from 1 to several days).
+Simply adding up these numbers suggests that a positive test result from a symptomatic person could take 6 or more days from active, detectable infection to when it enters a tracking database.
 The infection estimates in the previous time series were shifted back 6 days to simulate when the new infections first became detectable.

+There's good reason to believe this number is worse than that.

 Is there a test regimen and test process system that could shorten this delay from detectability?
 Many universities are utilizing surveillance systems where they're going looking for active infections and not waiting until they show up.
 Further discussion of this approach at the state level can be found [here](https://github.com/salvir1/part-2-covid-early-warning-system).